crispinprojects/talkcalendar/README.md

 Talk options can be changed.
 The option "Speak At Startup" allows Talk Calendar to read out the current date and day events when the calendar is started.
 The number of upcoming events and titles can be read out if required.

-You can select between either the built-in VoiceTalker speech synthesizer or the eSpeak speech dispatcher.
-Options such as talking speed can be changed for both.

 ## Talking